hai-vr/documentation/docs/changelogs/facetra-shape-creator.md

 - Fix remapping blendshape conventions should no longer generate incorrect names.
 - Support cases where the skinned mesh has no Head bone.
 - Support cases where the skinned mesh has no bone number 0 assigned to it.
-- Girmos are now forced to be shown when entering Vertex selection.
+- Gizmos are now forced to be shown when entering Vertex selection.

 ### Other